 In order to investigate the relationship between the abiotic and biotic parameters, correlation analysis had been applied to the data via Microsoft Excel.
-The bottom fauna species diversity index was computed and evaluated to assess the devastating impacts of pollution on the species diversity, and eventually the ecosystem via Primer 5 version 5.2.0.
-The Bray-Curtiz similarity index was applied to study the similarity between the benthic communities of the studied stations.
+The zooplankton and bottom fauna species diversity index was computed and evaluated to assess the devastating impacts of pollution on the species diversity, and eventually the ecosystem via Primer 5 version 5.2.0.
+The Bray-Curtiz similarity index was applied to study the similarity of the communities inhabiting the studied stations.